Sweden reopens Assange rape investigation, to seek extradition

 It also published a classified U.S. military video showing a 2007 attack by Apache helicopters in Baghdad that killed a dozen people, including two Reuters news staff.

-Additional reporting by Anna Ringstrom and Johan AHlander, and Guy Faulconbridge in London; Editing by Angus MacSwan
+Additional reporting by Anna Ringstrom, Johan Ahlander and Helena Soderpalm in Stockholm, and Guy Faulconbridge in London; Editing by Angus MacSwan